Russian Summer School on Institutional Analysis

 – fill in a registration form;

-– provide a current research project description (no longer than 1500 words + references) with a short
+– provide a current research project description (no longer than 1500 words + references).

 You can find the research project proposal requirements at the Application page.